How to Keep Your Drains Clean and Prevent Future Blockages

 1. Don’t use chemical drain cleaners

-Chemical drain cleaners may cause damage to pipes over time.
-They even harm the environment.
-They can also pose dangers when combined with other cleaning products.
+Chemical drain cleaners may cause harm to your pipes over time and may also be harmful to the environment.
+They can also pose a risk when used in conjunction with other cleaning products.

-Beware of flushing non-decomposable products down your toilet like paper towels, cotton swabs and dental floss as well as feminine hygiene products since they won’t dissolve naturally, and could instead cause costly repairs in sewers or the septic tanks.
+Avoid flushing non-decomposable items down your toilet like paper towels, cotton swabs, dental floss or feminine hygiene products because they are not able to dissolve naturally, and could instead cause expensive repairs in sewers or the septic tanks.

-If you notice abnormal drainage smells, an infrequent drainage, sounds of gurgling or any other unusual behavior It could be an indication of a blocked drain that requires immediate attention.
+If you notice abnormal smells coming from drains, an infrequent drainage, sounds of gurgling or any other unusual activity It could be an indication of an obstruction in the drain that requires immediate attention.

 Do’s | Don’ts |